-John O'Brian completed his Ph.D. in art history at Harvard under the supervision of T.J.
-Clark and joined University of British Columbia in 1987, where he is Professor and Faculty Associate of the Peter Wall Institute for Advanced Studies.
-He has published on modern art history and on theory and criticism, particularly on the institutionalization of modernism in North America, producing more than a dozen books and seventy articles.
-From 2008-2011, he was the Brenda & David McLean Chair in Canadian Studies.
-During his tenure, he explored the engagement of photography with the atomic era in Canada.
-The research formed part of a larger project on nuclear photography in North America and Japan, called “Camera Atomica,” which is being supported by a research grant from the Social Sciences and Research Council of Canada.
-“Camera Atomica” is also the name of an exhibition he is preparing for the Art Gallery of Ontario.
-A related book, Atomic Postcards: Radioactive Messages from the Cold War (Intellect Books), co-authored with Jeremy Borsos, was published in 2011.
+John O'Brian completed his PhD in art history at Harvard under the supervision of TJ Clark and in 1987 joined the University of British Columbia, where he is Professor of Art History and a Faculty Associate of the Peter Wall Institute for Advanced Studies.
+He publishes on modern art history and criticism, and is the author, co-author or editor of eighteen books and more than sixty articles.
+His current research is on nuclear photography in North America and Japan.
+He has organized four exhibitions on the subject, two of which, Strangelove’s Weegee (2013) and Camera Atomica (2015), were accompanied by catalogues.
+A related book, Atomic Postcards: Radioactive Messages from the Cold War, co-authored with Jeremy Borsos, was published in 2011.

 Additional biography: Canadian Who’s Who